thehecker2323/Ai-Siege-aimbot/README.md

 # Ai-Siege-aimbot
-used AI to lock onto targets
+uses AI to lock onto targets, made with C++ and C#.
+Open src.
+It has fake discord so that siege doesn't detect it.
+Enjoy!